Catyvaz/Catyvaz/README.md

 # 💫 About Me:

-- 🔭 I’m currently working on **a To Do list with TypeScript and React**
+- 🔭 I’m currently working on **a rental management system with TypeScript and React**

 - 🌱 I’m currently learning **JavaScript, TypeScript, React**